Abdul Jamil Abdul Rais

-Tan Sri Dato' Seri Abdul Jamil bin Abdul Rais is former Malaysian civil servant who served as Menteri Besar of Selangor and Chief Secretary to the Government of Malaysia.
+Tan Sri Dato' Seri Abdul Jamil bin Abdul Rais (14 January 1912–12 July 1994) is a former Malaysian civil servant who served as Menteri Besar of Selangor and Chief Secretary to the Government of Malaysia.

 Early life

 Abdul Jamil Abdul Rais was born on 14 January 1912 in Kuala Kangsar, Perak.
 He received his early education at Hugh Clifford Secondary School, Kuala Kangsar; Malay College Kuala Kangsar (1931), before continuing his studies at Oxford University, England (1952-1953) majoring in agricultural economics.
 He continued his studies after receiving scholarships from the Queen.